 Rape, sexual assault, domestic violence, harassment and many of the other forms of abuse are extremely common – probably affecting between a quarter and a third of all women during their lifetime.

-- 2 women every week are killed by a current or ex-partner and other close relative.
+- A woman is killed by a man every 3 days and 2 women every week are killed by a current or ex-partner and other close relative.

 - Only 15% of serious sexual offences and 21% of partner abuse incidents are reported to the police.

-- BME women suffer disproportionately from violence, and face multiple barriers to reporting (including heightened forms of shame, stigma, cultural and religious constraints, racism, immigration insecurities and lack of awareness of their rights).
+- Black and minority ethnic women suffer disproportionately from violence, and face multiple barriers to reporting (including heightened forms of shame, stigma, cultural and religious constraints, racism, immigration insecurities and lack of awareness of their rights).

 - More than 100,000 women and girls in the UK are at risk of and living with the consequences of female genital mutilation, forced marriage and so called ‘honour-based’ violence.